‘I Feel Betrayed:' Cristiano Ronaldo Slams Manchester United, Erik ten Hag

 Ronaldo, however, claims his feeling of betrayal comes from ten Hag, who is in his first season at United following a successful run at Ajax, and other people around the club trying to force him out the door.

-"Not only the coach but the other two or three guys there around the club,” Ronaldo said when asked if United was trying to force him out.
-"I felt betrayed."
+"Not only the coach but the other two or three guys there around the club,” Ronaldo said when asked if United is trying to force him out.

 When Morgan followed up about whether United was trying to get rid of Ronaldo, he replied: “Honestly I should not say that.
 I don’t know.
 I don’t care.
 People should always listen to the truth.
 Yes, I feel betrayed and I felt that some people don’t want me here.
 Not only this year but last year too.”